kyleLesack/sv_calling_benchmarking/README.md

 Longread calling was performed using Assemblytics, MUM&Co, pbsv, Sniffles, and SVIM.

-To compare calling variants using a shortread data with longread data, the longread pipeline with [FusorSV is available in ](fusorsv_longread).
+To compare calling variants using a shortread data with longread data, the longread pipeline with FusorSV is available [here](fusorsv_longread).

 [The pipeline steps are explained here.](shortread/pipeline_explanation.md)